monarc-project/ansible-ubuntu/README.md

 * master in the section *dev:vars* is the ip/domain of the BO;
 * publicHost in the section *dev:vars* is the ip/domain of the RPX.

-2. Add an attribute for the ansible inventory:
+2. Adding an attribute for the ansible inventory is done with the command:

     $ ssh monarc@IP-OF-THE-BO sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./ansible-ubuntu/playbook/add_inventory.py